JCHHeilmann/face-recognition-ml-lab/README.md

 To calculate evaluation scores run from the project root: `python -m classifier.faiss_evaluate`.

 The evaluation depends on the dataset, a pre-computed FAISS index and a model checkpoint.
 Please check in the script if paths are set accordingly.

+### Prerequisites

+Evaluation depends on a pre-calculated FAISS index, which in turn requires a set of pre-computed embeddings for it's creation.

+* To calculate embeddings from the dataset run `python -m classifier.pre_compute_embeddings`
+* To pre-compute the index see `python classifier/faiss_create.py`

 ## Application